Horseshoe Falls in Hazelbrook in the Blue Mountains is a scenic waterfall on Hazelbrook Creek, situated within Horseshoe Falls Reserve.

 Horseshoe Falls is at the left of that sign.
 And again, you’d be forgiven for thinking that this waterfall is Glow-Worm Nook Falls.
 But no, this waterfall is Horseshoe Falls.

 This sign is trying to say that Glow-Worm Nook Falls is located beyond Horseshoe Falls.
-It can be found if you walk along the path behind Horseshoe Falls, underneath the rock overhang, and then up the hill via the staircase.
+To get there, you will need to follow the path behind Horseshoe Falls, underneath the rock overhang, and then up the hill via the staircase.

 3. Oaklands Falls